-. . . a holistic or “rugby” approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements.
+…a holistic or ‘rugby’ approach—where a team tries to go the distance as a unit, passing the ball back and forth—may better serve today’s competitive requirements.

-—Nonaka and Takeuchi, The New, New Product Development Game
+—Nonaka and Takeuchi, “The New New Product Development Game”

 ScrumXP details the two essential characteristics of Team and Technical Agility, with Scrum providing guidance for team agility and XP for technical practices.
-Most Agile Teams use Scrum as their primary, team-based project management framework.
-Scrum is a lightweight yet disciplined and productive process for cross-functional, self-organized teams to operate within the context of SAFe.
-Scrum prescribes three roles: Scrum Master, Product Owner, and development team members .
-The Scrum Master is a servant leader who helps the team adhere to the rules of Scrum and works within and outside the team to remove impediments.
-The Product Owner (PO) is responsible for defining what gets built.
-He or she is the owner of the team’s backlog (Product Backlog in basic Scrum, Team Backlog in SAFe).
-When extended by Lean quality practices and engineering techniques inspired by eXtreme Programing (XP), the SAFe ScrumXP team provides the basic Agile building block for SAFe.
+Most Agile Teams use Scrum as their primary, team-based process framework.
+A lightweight yet disciplined and productive process, Scrum allows cross-functional, self-organized teams to operate within the SAFe construct.
+It prescribes two specialty roles: Scrum Master and Product Owner .
+The Scrum Master is a servant leader who helps the team adhere to the rules of Scrum and works inside and outside of the team to remove impediments.
+The Product Owner is responsible for defining what gets built.
+When extended by Lean quality practices and Extreme Programming (XP) engineering techniques, the ScrumXP team provides the basic Agile building block for SAFe.

-Scrum defines two specific roles, the Product Owner and Scrum Master, who are members of the SAFe ScrumXP team, each with a unique and specific set of responsibilities.
-Each of these roles is elaborated further in a SAFe article by that name.
-A summary of the responsibilities for each is provided below.
+Scrum defines two specific roles on the Agile team performed by members who have a unique set of responsibilities: the Product Owner and Scrum Master.
+Each of these roles is further described in a SAFe article.
+A brief summary of their responsibilities is provided below.

 The Scrum Process